joxh/CarND-Functional-Safety-Project/README.md

 # Functional Safety of a Lane Assistance System

+The completed pdf files can be found in the following files, which are located in the root directory of the repo:

+* 01_SafetyPlan_LaneAssistance.pdf

+* 02_HazardAnalysisAndRiskAssessment.pdf

+* 03_FunctionalSafetyConcept_LaneAssistance.pdf

+* 04_TechnicalSafetyConcept_LaneAssistance.pdf

+* 05_SoftwareRequirementsAndArchitecture_LaneAssistance.pdf

+## Instructions

 Your job will be to create functional safety documents based on what you learned in the lessons.
 These documents are simplified versions of what a functional safety manager would create as part of a safety case.
 A safety case is a collection of documents proving that a project has made a vehicle safer.